JHYdotSource/observer-resize/README.md

 - Flexible/Resuable
 - Less Code no if/else chaining nessecary
 - Flexible handling of inline and block size
+- Use browser developer tools to track state

 ## Conclusion
 Each of the techniques has its advantages and disadvantages.